-In order to apply for fuel management or additional funds for applicants impacted by 2023 wildfire, refer to Table 3.
+In order to apply for fuel management or additional funds for recipients impacted by 2023 wildfire, refer to Table 3.

 Table 3: Additional Contents and Related Attachments Fuel Management Refer to the Application-based program.
 Worksheet 2 can be submitted with the Allocation-based Funding Request Form or at a later date.
-Additional Funding for Applicants Impacted by 2023 Wildfires Refer to the Appendix 3.
-Worksheet 4 can be submitted with the Allocation-based Funding Request Form or at a later date.
+Additional Funding for Recipients Impacted by 2023 Wildfires Refer to the Appendix 3.
+Worksheet 4 can be submitted with the Allocation-based Funding Worksheet or at a later date.

-Submission of Applications
+Submission of Allocation Request

-Starting in January 2024, applications are required to be submitted in two steps prior to the application deadline:
+Starting in January 2024, Allocation Requests are required to be submitted in two steps prior to the deadline:

-- LGPS Online Application Form: This online form must be completed for all applications to LGPS funding programs and includes questions that are common to all grant applications.
-When the LGPS Online Application Form is submitted, the applicant and UBCM will automatically receive a PDF copy as part of a confirmation email.
-This email will also include the file number that has been assigned to the application and a copy of the worksheet that must be completed (as Step 2). - 2.
-2024 FireSmart Community Funding & Supports Allocation-based Funding Worksheet: This worksheet contains questions that are specific to the funding stream and must be submitted by email to UBCM with all other required attachments .
+- LGPS Online Application Form: This online form must be completed for all applications and allocation requests to LGPS funding programs and includes questions that are common to all grant applications.
+When the LGPS Online Application Form is submitted, the recipient will receive an email confirmation including the file number that has been assigned to the application, and a copy of the Allocation-based Funding Worksheet that must be completed as part of Step 2. - 2.
+Allocation-based Funding Worksheet: This worksheet contains questions that are specific to the funding stream and must be submitted by email to UBCM with all other required attachments.